top of page

 Meet the independent businesses we are deeply proud to partner with and carry out our mission together with purpose and integrity!

-Helen Nguyen, chef-owner was one of our first restaurant partners and donated her first two deliveries (300+ hot lunches!)
-Since then, Helen and the Saigon Social team have continued to cook thousands of culturally thoughtful dishes for elderly recipients.
+Helen Nguyen, chef-owner of Saigon Social, was one of our very first restaurant partners, generously donating her first two deliveries of over 300 hot lunches!
+Since then, Helen and her team at Saigon Social have continued to pour their heart, soul, and meticulous care into the tens of thousands of culturally thoughtful meals they’ve prepared for our Elders.

 Saigon Social